John Chambers College of Business and Economics: History

 The College of Business and Economics traces its origins to the late 1940s when it awarded business administration degrees under College of Arts and Sciences.
 The WVU College of Commerce was created by an order of the state higher education board in November, 1951, with the first students enrolled for the first semester of the 1952-53 academic year.
 In 1954, the college was accredited by the American Assembly of Collegiate Schools of Business.
 In 1957 the Master of Science in Industrial Relations was the first master's degree program in the college.
 The first Ph.D. program was established in 1965 in economics.
-In 1971 the College of Commerce was renamed the College of Business and Economics.
-On November 9, 2018 the college was renamed the John Chambers College of Business and Economics, after the two-time WVU alumnus.
+In 1971, the College of Commerce was renamed the College of Business and Economics.

+In 2018, the college was renamed the John Chambers College of Business and Economics, after the two-time WVU alumnus and chairman emeritus of Cisco.
+It was renamed for Chambers, Cisco's former CEO, to help WVU support entrepreneurs and start-up businesses.

 Academic programs

 The college offers the following undergraduate, graduate, and doctoral programs: